-Many of internet marketing professionals and entrepreneurs come to a stage when they need an explainer video in order to increase the conversion rate of their visitors.
-I have experience of developing very different range of video products and animated videos.
-I will tell you how to make a good quality explainer video paying way less than a thousand of dollars.
+Many internet marketing professionals and entrepreneurs come to a stage when they need an explainer video in order to increase the conversion rate of their visitors.
+I have experience in developing a very different range of video products and animated videos.
+I will tell you how to make a good quality explainer video paying way less than a thousand dollars.
 I’ll share the process details, which I use in our company.

 Let’s say, you want to produce this type of an online presentation: